 Want a peaceful divorce?
 Read Divorce in Peace

 If you want a peaceful divorce, you’ll want to read John and Laura Roach’s Divorce in Peace.
-Listen in to Women Money & Power Talk Radio in the following video as Cathy DeWitt Dunn interviews the authors Judge John Roach and Laura Roach.
+Read the transcript below of Cathy DeWitt Dunn interviewing the authors Judge John Roach and Laura Roach.

 Divorce in Peace on Women Money & Power Interview Transcript Part 3